Distress And Desperation In The Bahamas As Dorian Death Toll Expected To Keep Rising

 hide caption

-Judy Roker, (left), chats with friend John Battles Tate after stocking up her car with basic provisions of water, tissue and canned goods from Abaco Groceries in Marsh Harbour, after they survived Hurricane Dorian on Abaco in the Bahamas on Friday.
+Judy Roker chats with friend John Battles Tate after stocking up on basic provisions, like water, toilet paper and canned goods from Abaco Groceries in Marsh Harbour.

 Cheryl Diaz Meyer for NPR

-National Security Minister Marvin Dames said that the runway at Grand Bahama airport has reopened, as well as all ports on that island and Abaco, according to the Associated Press, and hundreds of Bahamians have crowded those areas looking for anyway out.
+National Security Minister Marvin Dames said that the runway at Grand Bahama airport has reopened, as well as all ports on that island and Abaco, according to The Associated Press, and hundreds of Bahamians have crowded those areas looking for anyway out.
 As many Bahamians expressed ire over the meager pace of relief efforts, Dames urged residents to be patient as officials struggle to reach areas isolated by severe flooding and debris.

 "It's going to get crazy soon," Serge Simon, 39, told the AP as he waited with his wife and two sons, 5 months old and 4, at the port in Great Abaco.
 "There's no food, no water.
 There are bodies in the water.
 People are going to start getting sick."

-Note: Editor's note: Some of the images with this story contain graphic content.